JeringTech/Javascript.NodeJS/ReadMe.md

 - .NET Framework 4.6.1

 ## Prerequisites
 [NodeJS](https://nodejs.org/en/) must be installed and node.exe's directory must be added to the `Path` environment variable.
+This library has been tested with NodeJS 10.5.2 - 12.13.0.

 ## Installation
 Using Package Manager: